dapphub/dapple/doc/chain.md

 # hypothetical chain states

-Dapple allows you with its test framework to build unit tests to test each part of your dApp in isolation before deploying it.
-But in complex systems the dApps rarely live in isolation.
+Dapple allows you with its test framework to unit tests each part of your dApp in isolation before deploying it.
+But in complex systems dApps rarely live in isolation.
 Instead they integrate with a rich subset of other dApps existing on ethereum's live network.
-The dapple-chain feature set allows you to test the integration of dApps into the real ethereum state by pretending to extend ethereums livenet state.
+The dapple-chain feature set allows you to test the integration of dApps into the real ethereum state by pretending to extend ethereum's livenet state.
 Alongside reasoning about *hypothetical chain states* is now possible.

 Dapple-Chain provides lazy-loading with a pseudo light client implementation.
 You can fork of and work on the full ethereum blockchain **without having to download the blockchain** to your machine which lowers the entrance barrier for newcomers significantly and makes working with dapple light-weight.